President of Haiti: Duties and powers

 When there exists a majority in Parliament in favor of a new government, the President must choose a prime minister from the majority party; otherwise, he chooses one after consultation with the two houses of Parliament.
 In either case, the choice must then be ratified by Parliament.
 The president terminates the duties of the prime minister when the Government resigns.

 The president declares war and negotiates and signs peace treaties with the approval of the National Assembly, and signs all international treaties, conventions, and agreements, submitting them to the National Assembly for ratification.
 The president also accredits ambassadors and special envoys to foreign nations, receives letters of accreditation from ambassadors of foreign powers, and issues exequaturs to recognize consuls.

 With the approval of the Senate, the president appoints the generalissimo of the Haitian armed forces and of the Haitian police forces, as well as Haiti's ambassadors and consuls to foreign states.
 The president is himself the commander-in-chief of the armed services.

 With the approval of the Council of Ministers, the president appoints the directors-general of the civil service, as well as delegates and vice-delegates of various departments and arrondissements.

 The president ratifies laws, and has the right to choose between ratifying a law or not.

-The president may reduce or commute sentences in all res judicata cases, except ones imposes by Supreme Court judges.
+The president may reduce or commute sentences in all res judicata cases, except ones imposed by Supreme Court judges.
 The president, however, may not grant amnesty to non-political prisoners.

 Residence

 The National Palace in the capital Port-au-Prince served as the official residence of the president of Haiti, but was severely damaged in the 2010 Haiti earthquake, and was demolished in 2012.
-In place of the National Palace, President Moise used his home at Pelerin 5 in Pétion-Ville as a temporary Presidential Palace before relocating to another home in the Juventas area.
+In place of the National Palace, President Moise used his home at Pelerin 5 in Pétion-Ville as a temporary presidential palace before relocating to another home in the Juventas area.

 Line of succession

-Under the 1987 Constitution, the presidential line of succession went first to the president of the Supreme Court of Haiti, then to the vice-president of the court, and then to puisne judges in order of seniority.
+Under the 1987 constitution, the presidential line of succession went first to the president of the Supreme Court of Haiti, then to the vice-president of the court, and then to puisne judges in order of seniority.
 An election for president was required within three months of a vacancy occurring, and the acting president could not run for the office.
 This provision was amended in 2011–2012 to remove all judges from the presidential line of succession, instead designating the Council of Ministers, under the Presidency of the prime minister (Article 149 of the Haitian Constitution).